omkarcloud/tripadvisor-scraper/advanced.md

 If you encounter the error `API Rate limit exceeded.
 You have to add GH_TOKEN`, which is common in Ubuntu, follow these steps:

 1. Get a GitHub Token by following [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
 Your token will look something like `ghp_3fMk7naX9EypRQlG4jHsUoF6Zc1TbYvW8AeP`.
-It's a bit tedious, but you're just one step away from creating Outlook accounts.
+It's a bit tedious I know, but you're just one step away from creating Outlook accounts.
 2. Paste the following code into `main.py`.
 Replace `your_github_token_here` with your GitHub token:
    ```python
    from src import Outlook